 a registrar must refund to the applicant, or other person who paid the fee, an amount equal to the amount of the fee.

+(8A) A person is entitled to a refund of the whole or part of a fee mentioned in Schedule 1 (the refund amount) if the person pays more than the person is required to pay for the fee under these regulations.

+(8B) The refund amount is the difference between the fee paid by the person and the amount the person is required to pay for the fee.

-(9) Upon written notice to a registrar, a person who has paid a hearing fee is entitled to a refund of the fee if —
+(9) Upon written notice to a registrar, a person who has paid a setting-down fee is entitled to a refund of the fee if —

 (a) notice that the hearing for which the fee was paid will not proceed is given to the registrar —